ttscoff/mdless/README.md

 ### Options

     -c, --[no-]color                 Colorize output (default on)
-    -d, --debug LEVEL                Level of debug messages to output -h, --help                       Display this screen
+    -d, --debug LEVEL                Level of debug messages to output (1-4, 4 to see all messages) -h, --help                       Display this screen
-    -i, --images=TYPE                Include [local|remote (both)] images in output (requires imgcat and iTerm2, default NONE)
+    -i, --images=TYPE                Include [local|remote (both)] images in output (requires chafa or imgcat, default NONE).
-    -I, --all-images                 Include local and remote images in output (requires imgcat and iTerm2) --links=FORMAT               Link style ([inline, reference], default inline) [NOT CURRENTLY IMPLEMENTED] -l, --list                       List headers in document and exit -p, --[no-]pager                 Formatted output to pager (default on) -P                               Disable pager (same as --no-pager)
+    -I, --all-images                 Include local and remote images in output (requires imgcat or chafa) --syntax                     Syntax highlight code blocks
+        --links=FORMAT               Link style ([inline, reference], default inline) [NOT CURRENTLY IMPLEMENTED] -l, --list                       List headers in document and exit -p, --[no-]pager                 Formatted output to pager (default on) -P                               Disable pager (same as --no-pager)
-    -s, --section=NUMBER             Output only a headline-based section of the input (numeric from --list) -t, --theme=THEME_NAME           Specify an alternate color theme to load -v, --version                    Display version number
+    -s, --section=NUMBER[,NUMBER]    Output only a headline-based section of the input (numeric from --list) -t, --theme=THEME_NAME           Specify an alternate color theme to load -v, --version                    Display version number
-    -w, --width=COLUMNS              Column width to format for (default terminal width)
+    -w, --width=COLUMNS              Column width to format for (default: terminal width) --[no-]inline_footnotes      Display footnotes immediately after the paragraph that references them

+## Configuration

+The first time mdless is run, a config file will be written to `~/.config/mdless/config.yml`, based on the command line options used on the first run.
+Update that file to make any options permanent (config options will always be overridden by command line flags).

 ## Customization